f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab3.rst

          }
      }

 #.
-Once the declaration completes, login to **BIGIQ-01**.
+Once the declaration completes, login to **BIG-IQ-01**.

    .. note ::
       | **URL:** https\://10.1.1.9
       | **Username:** admin
-      | **Password:** @gi1ity2021
+      | **Password:** @gi1ity2022

    .. attention ::
-      When onboarding BIGIP-03 vi BIGIQ-01 the DO post may take a few minutes to complete.
-Be sure to refresh DO in VSCode until you receive a 200 OK message before proceeding.
+      When onboarding BIG-IP-03 via BIG-IQ-01 the DO post may take a few minutes to complete.
+Be sure wait until the declaration result window appears in VSCode with the success message before proceeding.

    .. attention ::
       When the declaration is complete you may notice that BIG-IQ is still